ctu-mrs/ctu-mrs.github.io/docs/10-prerequisities/30-docker/20-crossplatform-build.md

 ```

 The crossplatform build is facilitated by QEMU.
-Expect a run-time approx. 10x slower than for the native platform.
+Expect a run-time approx. 10x slower than for your native platform.

 ## Multi-platform docker build

 Multi-platform images can be built using the `dockerx` multiplatform builder.
-First, instantiate a multiplatform builder and set it to be the default:
+First, instantiate a multiplatform builder and set it to be the default (`--use`):

 ```bash
 docker buildx create --name container-builder --driver docker-container --bootstrap --use